 So, while sippy cups may not be necessary developmentally, they sure are helpful practically.

 While sippy cups don’t pose the same overt threat to your child as the chemicals under your sink or a flight of stairs without a baby gate, there are little-known hazards associated with using them.

 Here are some things to be aware of:

-- Mold: Thanks to moisture from your child’s mouth, food remnants that get trapped in the spout, straw, or valve, and the general complexity of cleaning some types of sippy cups, it’s not uncommon for mold to or mildew to grow in your child’s cup.
+- Mold: Thanks to moisture from your child’s mouth, food remnants that get trapped in the spout, straw, or valve, and the general complexity of cleaning some types of sippy cups, it’s not uncommon for mold or mildew to grow in your child’s cup.
 If you don’t thoroughly clean your sippy cups after each use, you risk mold growth that can cause illness or other symptoms in your child.

-- Improper development: Constantly sipping on a rigid spout can change the way a child’s oral cavity develops (source).
+- Improper development: Constantly sipping on a rigid spout can change the way a child’s oral cavity develops (3).
 While breast and bottle nipples change shape as a child suckles, traditional sippy cups do not, causing their mouth to develop improperly.
 This can impact a child’s speech development, increase the need for orthodontia, and even affect their quality of sleep and facial aesthetics in the long term.

 1. Always Clean Them Properly.

 To prevent mold and mildew growth, always clean your sippy cups thoroughly.
 You can do this by: